Why should you keep an eye on Tesla Inc. (TSLA)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -14.00% loss in the last 1 month and extending the period to 3 months gives it a 25.16%, and is 0.55% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.93% over the week and 5.31% over the month.
+The stock witnessed a -28.80% loss in the last 1 month and extending the period to 3 months gives it a 6.27%, and is -8.91% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.26% over the week and 5.59% over the month.

 Tesla Inc. (TSLA) Analyst Forecasts